ShashankOjha02/Markerless-Motion-Tracking/README.md

 # Contents:
 In the following study, you will find a full report I did on my findings, a walkthrough of the various technologies I used, aswell as sample of various data analytic methods I learned on the go to complete this in phyton.
+Specifically, in the Report Star Trials _Final.pdf file, there is a full report on all the technologies used in the project as well as the results and conclusions that I found for the lab.